Our Top 5 Talks About Storytelling

 3. Catch Me If You Can

-You may have seen the Hollywood movie of the same title.
+You may have seen a Hollywood movie with the same title.
 The story of Frank Abagnale Jr.'s life is stranger than fiction.
-Ok so this one’s not specifically about storytelling as such but it is an example of a masterful storyteller at work.
+Ok, so this one’s not specifically about storytelling as such, but it is an example of a masterful storyteller at work.
 It’s incredible how the time seems to fly watching what is, in reality, quite a long talk.

 4. The Mystery Box

 J.J.
-Abrams created the popular TV show Lost as well as directing movies such as Cloverfield and the new Star Trek.
-In his TED talk he discusses the importance of curiosity when it comes to storytelling.
+Abrams created the popular TV show Lost and directed movies such as Cloverfield and the new Star Trek.
+In his TED talk, he discusses the importance of curiosity in storytelling.
 Describing the influence of his grandfather on him as a young boy, he recalls how he was always fascinated with knowing how things work.

 5. The Mystery Of Storytelling

 Julian Friedmann is a publisher with 40 years of experience working with writers.
-He mentions some of the important lessons he's learnt during that time of what makes for a good story.
+He mentions some important lessons he's learnt during that time, such as what makes for a good story.
 Friedman passionately believes the key to better storytelling is understanding that it is more about the audience than the writer.